Chart Color Schemes

 Newtown has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of 1 Nov 2025, the population of Newtown (Greater Geelong - Vic.) statistical area (Lv2) is estimated at around 10,443 people.
-This figure reflects a decrease of 2 people since the 2021 Census, which reported a population of 10,445 people.
-The current estimate is inferred from AreaSearch's validation of resident population data, which was 10,416 based on examination of the latest ERP data release by the ABS in Jun 2024 and an additional 37 validated new addresses since the Census date.
-This results in a population density ratio of approximately 1,797 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed about 78.0% of overall population gains during recent periods, driving primary growth for the area.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Newtown's population is estimated at around 10,443 as of February 2026.
+This reflects a decrease of 2 people (0.0%) since the 2021 Census, which reported a population of 10,445 people.
+The change is inferred from the resident population of 10,416 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 37 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,797 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb of Newtown (Greater Geelong - Vic.) was primarily driven by overseas migration that contributed approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, the Newtown (Greater Geelong - Vic.) area is projected to experience above median population growth compared to national regional areas.
-By 2041, it is expected to grow by approximately 2,106 persons, reflecting a total gain of about 19.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, an above median population growth of national regional areas is projected, with the suburb expected to grow by 2,106 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.9% in total over the 17 years.

 Frequently Asked Questions - Population